gwangil-choi/cubrid-manual/ko/admin/admin_utils.rst

 .. note::

-    Some sets of performance statistics are activated/deactivated by **extended_statistics_activation** system parameter.
+    :red:`Some sets of performance statistics are activated/deactivated by **extended_statistics_activation** system parameter.
 Each set is represented by a value power of two.
 To be activated, it needs to be present in the base-2 representation of the system parameter.
-This is the lists of sets that can be manipulated:
+This is the lists of sets that can be manipulated` :

       ========= ===================================== =========== ====================================================================